 - Rash: A rash is a classic sign of an allergic reaction and inflammatory response.
 This is a medical emergency, and it can lead to anaphylaxis – a deadly reaction.

 - Earache: An earache associated with a sore throat can be a sign of pharyngitis or laryngitis.
-According to many health professionals, ear pain is the worst symptom of upper respiratory tract infection.
+According to many health professionals, ear pain is the worst symptom of an upper respiratory tract infection.

 - Joint pain: This is one of the symptoms of strep throat.

 - Difficulty opening your mouth: This is an emergency!
-This might be a sign of peritonsillar abscess.
+This might be a sign of a peritonsillar abscess.
 This type of abscess is extremely painful and can cause excessive drooling.

 - Difficulty breathing: When the infection goes down the lungs and heart, this can cause difficulty of breathing.
 This may also lead to untimely death.

 - For children, look for any signs of drooling and inability to swallow.
 If the child suffers from compromised breathing, go to the doctor immediately.

 If you’re suffering from a sore throat that only happens at night, you may simply be recovering from a mild cold or possibly a case of the flu.
 Cold and flu symptoms are often worse in the morning and at night, shortly before bedtime.2